2013 Shahbag protests: Aftermath

-On March 13, 2025, Mahfuj Alam, Adviser for Information and Broadcasting, urged an end to the indiscriminate labeling of individuals as ‘Shahbagi’ out of political vendetta.
+On March 13, 2025, Mahfuj Alam, Adviser for Information and Broadcasting, urged an end to the indiscriminate labeling of individuals as "Shahbagi" out of political vendetta.
 He emphasized ideological struggle over exclusion, and called for unity in post-uprising Bangladesh.

-Shadik Kayem, central publication secretary of Islami Chhatra Shibir, accused the Shahbag protesters of legitimizing a fascist regime through the rise of mob culture, extra-judicial killings and enforced disappearances.
-S. M. Farhad, president of the Dhaka University unit of Islami Chhatra Shibir, stated that all massacres from the Liberation War to Shahbag must be properly adjudicated, and that any process marred by scandals, abductions, mob violence or undue influence would constitute a "judicial killing."
+Shadik Kayem, central publication secretary of Bangladesh Islami Chhatra Shibir, accused the Shahbag protesters of legitimizing a fascist regime through the rise of mob culture, extrajudicial killings and enforced disappearances.
+S. M. Farhad, president of the University of Dhaka unit of Bangladesh Islami Chhatra Shibir, stated that all massacres from the Liberation War to Shahbag must be properly adjudicated, and that any process marred by scandals, abductions, mob violence or undue influence would constitute a "judicial killing".